SF-WDI-LABS/mongoose-embedded-exercises/README.md

   Hint: in the REPL, all your models will be inside an object called `db`.

-1. Use `node console.js` to enter into a REPL where you can interact with your database.
+1. Type `node console.js` in the terminal to enter a REPL where you can interact with your database.

 **Goal: inspect and understand existing code base**